drinkbird/drinkbird.github.io/_posts/blog/2016-12-31-new-years-goals.md

 As I mentioned above, an efficient way of learning new technologies without being overwhelmed is to create a backlog of technologies you're interested in and formulate yearly plans.
 You can also define a number of checkpoints within the year to reevaluate and adjust your plan if necessary, e.g. once every quarter.

 This article includes a list of the top technologies from my personal backlog.
-That means that I have little to no experience with most of them, but I've spend enough time to evaluate them and be able to have a meaningful discussion.
+That means that I have little experience with most of them, but I've spend enough time to evaluate them and be able to have a meaningful discussion.
 Please excuse any inaccuracies and feel free to suggest corrections using the comments section below.

 You may notice that some of these technologies are not particularly new, but they have become more relevant than ever.
 That's perfectly normal in the software industry, as when a technology matures, others that compliment it become more relevant and oftentimes evolve in parallel.